Ckhanoyan/deep-learning-from-scratch/basics/sigmoid_gradient.md

 # Calculate the Gradient for the Sigmoid Function Using Health Insurance Approval Prediction

+Why is gradient important for health insurance?
+In health insurance, decisions are often complex, involving multiple factors like age, income, health history, etc. The gradient plays a role in automating and improving decisions by:
+* Optiminzing predictions, e.g., how much BMI matters compared to age
+* Reducing human bias
+* Handling complexity, e.g., handling large datasets with many factors
+* Adaptability

 We would use it during backpropagation for logistic regression.
 Remember the sigmoid function below:

     σ(x)= 1 / (1 + np/exp(-x))